-In particular, information about significant areas of estimation uncertainty considered by management in preparing the condensed interim financial statements includes:
+In particular, information about significant areas of estimation uncertainty considered by management in preparing the condensed consolidated interim financial statements includes:

-- The inputs used in assessing the recoverability of deferred tax assets to the extent that the deductible temporary differences will reverse in the foreseeable future and that the Company will have future taxable income; - The assumptions and inputs used in calculating the fair value of the liability portion of the convertible promissory notes payable;
+- The inputs used in assessing the recoverability of deferred tax assets to the extent that the deductible temporary differences will reverse in the foreseeable future and that the Company will have future taxable income. - The assumptions and inputs used in calculating the fair value of the liability portion of the convertible promissory notes payable. - The application of the Company's accounting policy for exploration and evaluation expenditures and impairment of the capitalized expenditures requires judgment in determining whether it is likely that future economic benefits will flow to the Company, which may be based on assumptions about future events or circumstances.
+Estimates and assumptions made may change if new information becomes available.
+If, after expenditure is capitalized, information becomes available suggesting that the recovery of expenditure is unlikely, the amount capitalized is written off in profit or loss in the year the new information becomes available.